ethereum-lists/chains/README.md

-# EVM-based Chains
+# Chains Repository

+This repository contains data and configurations related to EVM-based chains.
+Each chain is represented using a JSON file conforming to the [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) standard.

+## Project Structure

-The source data is in _data/chains.
-Each chain has its own file with the filename being the [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) representation as name and `.json` as extension.
+The data is stored in the `_data/chains` directory.
+Each chain's configuration is stored in a separate JSON file using its CAIP-2 representation as the filename.

-## Example
+### Example JSON Configuration

 ```json
 {